Marxism and politics: articles in the CPGB Weekly Worker 2014–16

 Overcoming capitalism will not mean a continuation of wage-labour, but its abolition.
 The compulsion to wage-labour is not the exploitation of workers by capitalists, but rather the need to valorise capital in society – at least according to Marx.
 Macnair finds labour subsisting.

-The point is that the social value of capital is for Marx the (distorted expression of) ‘general social intellect’ and the (self-contradictory) social relations of this, which is no longer, after the industrial revolution, adequately mediated by the value of the exchange and circulation of labour-power as a commodity canvas images.
+The point is that the social value of capital is for Marx the (distorted expression of) ‘general social intellect’ and the (self-contradictory) social relations of this, which is no longer, after the industrial revolution, adequately mediated by the value of the exchange and circulation of labour-power as a commodity.
 Capital is not a thing; it is not the means of production, but a social relation of the working class to the means of production through the self-alienation of their wage-labour in capital, which is not the same as capitalist private property ownership of the means of production, but rather the role of the means of production as ‘general social intellect’ in the valorisation process of capital.
 Capital is a social relation not of the capitalists to the means of production through their private property, but of the working class through their wage-labour.

 This is a very different issue from that of the social surplus commanded by the ruling castes in feudalism that Macnair thinks produced ‘directly’ capitalism rather than a bourgeois society of free exchange.
 The accumulation of capital is not the same as the political command of social resources (as in feudalism).
 And it is not a matter of individual countries, but rather of the global system of production.